Marvin Jones Jr. Player Prop Bets for NFL Week 8 | Jacksonville vs. Seattle 10/31/2021

 Matchup vs. Seattle

-- Against the Seahawks, Jones has averaged 99 receiving yards per game over his two career matchups, 47.5 more than his over/under for Sunday's game.
+- In his two matchups against the Seahawks, Jones' 99 receiving yards average is 44.5 more than his over/under for Sunday's game (54.5).

 - Note: Jones' stats vs. Seahawks date back to 2016.

-- The Seahawks have the NFL's 27th-ranked pass defense this season, surrendering 294.1 yards per game through the air.
+- The 294.1 passing yards the Seahawks give up per game makes them the NFL's 27th-ranked pass defense this season.

-- The Seahawks have surrendered 11 touchdowns through the air (1.6 per game).
-They are 12th in the NFL in that category.
+- The Seahawks have allowed 11 passing TDs this season (1.6 per game), ranking them 12th among NFL defenses.

 Recent Performances

-- Against the Dolphins in Week 6, Jones was targeted 10 times and picked up 100 yards on seven receptions while scoring one touchdown.
+- Jones put together a 100-yard performance against the Dolphins in Week 6 on seven catches while being targeted 10 times and scoring one touchdown.

-- Jones has 11 receptions (on 19 targets) for 149 yards and one touchdown over his last three outings, averaging 49.7 yards per game.
+- Jones has 11 catches on 19 targets for 149 yards and one touchdown during his last three games, averaging 49.7 yards per game.

 Jones' Jacksonville Teammates